 Our policy work includes providing fact sheets, issues briefs, and gathering research about the impact and importance of expanded learning opportunities.
 We work directly with providers, public administrators, and elected officials to create policies that support the work of expanded learning partners, professionals, and youth throughout Oregon.

 OregonASK has been actively supporting policy change at several levels since our inception in 2005.
 One of the greatest ways that we continue to support policy change is by helping equip you as advocates to share critical information with key decision makers.
-Find out more about ways you can be active and important information you can use to share in your community.
+Check out our Advocacy Toolkit to find out more about ways you can be active and important information you can use to share in your community.

 It is critical that our state employ innovative strategies in order to build back better as we support the positive growth of our communities, workforce and economy.

 We believe that all students can achieve given the right opportunity.
 We recognize that our state’s diverse student populations cannot be solely and equitably educated through the methods found in traditional schooling and have needs requiring innovative strategies, alternative pathways, and expanded learning opportunities beyond the school door.